karencfisher/password-generator/README.md

 ## Use

-1) Let's start with a stupidest imaginible 'password' (still not recommended, it's probably better to be more imaginative).
+1) Let's start with a stupidest imaginable 'password' (still not recommended, it's probably better to be more imaginative).

 !['my email password'](assets/Screenshot_1.jpg)